Destinations Aberdare National Park

 Wildlife in Aberdare National Park

-Aberdare National Park delivers a forest safari experience unlike Kenya's savannah parks — elephants and buffalo at floodlit waterholes, giant forest hogs in bamboo glades, elusive leopards, and the legendary nocturnal ritual of Aberdare tree hotels.
+Aberdare National Park delivers a forest safari experience unlike Kenya's savannah parks — elephants and buffalo at floodlit waterholes, giant forest hogs in bamboo glades, elusive leopards after dark, and the legendary nocturnal ritual of Aberdare…

-Aberdare National Park delivers a forest safari experience unlike Kenya's savannah parks — elephants and buffalo at floodlit waterholes, giant forest hogs in bamboo glades, elusive leopards, and the legendary nocturnal ritual of Aberdare tree hotels.
+Aberdare National Park delivers a forest safari experience unlike Kenya's savannah parks — elephants and buffalo at floodlit waterholes, giant forest hogs in bamboo glades, elusive leopards after dark, and the legendary nocturnal ritual of Aberdare tree hotels that has defined Kenyan safari travel for decades.

 Wildlife in Aberdare National Park